jamesjolly/visionquest/README.md

 visionquest
 ====================

-Search a collection of images for similar images given a query image.
+visionquest searches a collection of images for similar images given a query image.
+It uses KNN under the hood (see get_nearest_k in knn.py).

-The validation pipeline is:
+To get started, you will need to make feature vectors from your image collection.
+You can do this with process_dir.py, like...

-input_img_dir --> process_dir.py --> feature_vector_file --> bench_knn.py
+./process_dir.py input_img_dir feature_vector_file

 input_img_dir should contain subdirs that each represent an image class, containing examples in .png format.
 For example...